check-spelling-sandbox/excalidraw-blog/content/blog/excalidraw-and-fugu/index.md

 When I say "the web has become good enough", it's because of features like the upcoming File Handling.

 This is a regular macOS Big Sur installation.
 Now check out what happens when I right-click an Excalidraw file.
 I can choose to open it with Excalidraw, the installed PWA.
-Of course double-clicking would work, too, it's just less dramatic to demonstrate in a screencast.
+Of course, double-clicking would work, too, it's just less dramatic to demonstrate in a screencast.

 <video autoplay loop muted playsinline src="Gz1w0Gey1XerN86sIF01.mp4"></video>